Anjani Haripriya Vishnubhatla

-A black American who paved his way to American politics, his journey, his family, his relationships, struggles, the racism that he had to face, and everything that adds value to his life has been discussed in this autobiography.
+A black American who paved his way to American politics.
+The journey, his family, his relationships, struggles, the racism that he had to face.
+And finally, everything that adds value to his life has been discussed in this autobiography.

 10. The story of my experiments with truth – M.K.
 Gandhi

-This autobiography mostly consists of his experiences as a brown freedom fighter who had a big hand in making India a free nation.
+This autobiography mostly consists of his experiences as a brown freedom fighter.
+He who had a big hand in making India a free nation.

 When you read an autobiography, you can blend into the characters and witness the history from first-hand experience.
 Also, who wouldn’t want to learn from successful people who have been there?